merQ224/testing-angular/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.15.

-This project is to test designs
+This project is to test designs, web components, anything I want to trial and test behaviour.

 ## Development server